Girls Aloud: Off the Record: Episode 5: 9 May 2006

 The girls flew to Shanghai, China along with Mayor of London Ken Livingstone to help promote London in China.
 Upon arrival, Cheryl and Nicola already felt homesick, complaining about the rain, the culture and the Chinese toilets.
 Nadine and Sarah were more upbeat, looking forward to experiencing Shanghai as they visited a temple, unsure of exactly how to pray.
 After rehearsals for the big show the next night, the girls talked about how big it was that they were asked to represent London, showing how far they had come in four years.
 The next day, after a photocall with Ken, Girls Aloud realised how popular the winner of Chinese Pop Idol was, with every fan at the venue there to see her, and hardly any of them knowing who Girls Aloud were.
 After the performance, Nadine felt it was the worst performance they had ever done, and the other girls were unsure about it, but both Ken and the other London officials loved the show, and felt that the project was a success.

 The second half of the show focused on Kimberley and Cheryl going home – first we saw Kimberley returning to her home in London that she shares with her boyfriend Justin Scott, a singer with the boyband Triple 8.
 Whilst Kimberley was in Shanghai, Justin had bought some new furniture for their outside roof space overlooking London, which he installed with Kimberley.
 Justin then talked about what Kimberley is like at home and in Girls Aloud, and Kimberley then talked about how she has two homes in London and Bradford, and how she feels at home in both cities.

 Cheryl then went home to Newcastle-upon-Tyne for a flying visit with tour manager Drew.
 She only had five hours before she had to return to London, so first she spent a couple of hours with her dad and his partner.
 Her dad talked about how he did not feel like Cheryl on television is his daughter, but is definitely sure when Cheryl is home.
 After a meal there, Cheryl said her goodbyes and went to see her older brother and her two nephews, with a niece on the way.
-This visit wasn't as happy for Cheryl, as because she's been away from home so long, both her nephews didn't recognise her, and wouldn't hug or kiss her.
+This visit was not as happy for Cheryl, as because she had been away from home so long, both her nephews did not recognise her, and would not hug or kiss her.
 To make matters worse, her brother's dog urinated on her top.
 Leaving her brother to go back to London, Cheryl talked about how hard it was to lead a family life when she spent so much time in London as part of her job, one of the many sacrifices she had to make being a part of Girls Aloud.